gtbjj/gtbjj.github.io/_posts/2016-09-14-Climbing-Training.md

 You can see that there's nothing special here.
 I had 3 yes / no daily nutrition goals, and one overall variable training goal.
 My initial expectation was 75 - 80% compliance, which I think is a fair guess if you're giving yourself an honest assessment from the get-go.
 Now I've moved on to something *a bit* more complicated that builds on the previous data.
 I've got 1 binary nutrition goal, 2 variable nutrition goals, and 3 variable traning goals.
-Does 50% more goals is probably close to 50% more complicated, so we'll see if that translates to 50% less compliance (or the inverse, improvement in dedication at same compliance percentage!)
+50% more goals is probably at least 50% more complicated, so we'll see if that translates to 50% less compliance (or the inverse, improvement in dedication at same compliance percentage!)

 Going forward, here are some of my favorite articles from around the web